Estonian Soviet Socialist Republic: Historical views

-While views diverge on history of Estonia, the core of the controversy lies in the varying interpretation of historical events and agreements during and after World War II.
+Differing interpretations of World War II treaties and their aftermath – specifically regarding the legal continuity of the Estonian state versus the legitimacy of Soviet annexation – form the core of modern diplomatic and historical disputes.
+While international law recognizes the 1940 Soviet incorporation of Estonia as an illegal military occupation, the Russian government maintains from 1991 that the three Baltic States – Estonia, Latvia, and Lithuania – had voluntarily joined the Soviet Union in 1940.

 During the time of glasnost and the reassessment of Soviet history in the USSR, the USSR condemned the 1939 secret protocol between Nazi Germany and itself that had led to the invasion and occupation of the three Baltic countries.
 The collapse of the Soviet Union led to the restoration of the Republic of Estonia's sovereignty.

 According to the European Court of Human Rights, Government of Estonia, European Union, United States Estonia remained occupied by the Soviet Union until restoration of its independence in 1991 and the 48 years of Soviet occupation and annexation is not rendered legal by most international governments.

 An article in The Wall Street Journal claims that Russian reconsideration of the Soviet annexation of the Baltic states raised concerns among "some historians" that "Kremlin is—quite literally—trying to rewrite history in a way that risks breeding ultranationalism and whitewashing the darkest chapters of Russia's past."

 The Russian government maintains that the Soviet annexation of the Baltic states was legitimate and that the Soviet Union annexed those countries due to the Nazi threat at that time.